Farmhouse White Bread Recipe

 In a small bowl, combine warm water, sugar, and active dry yeast.
 Give it a quick stir and let it sit for a few minutes until the yeast becomes frothy and bubbly.
 This indicates that the yeast is active and ready to be used.

-See also Ciabatta Garlic Bread Recipe
+See also Soft Crust Bread Recipe

 2. Mix the dry ingredients